-If you are a conditional resident who obtained that status through marriage to a U.S. citizen, but are now in the midst of divorce proceedings, you haven't necessarily lost your right to a U.S. green card (lawful permanent residence).
+If you are a U.S. conditional resident who obtained that status through marriage to a U.S. citizen, but you are now in the midst of divorce proceedings, you haven't necessarily lost your right to a U.S. green card (lawful permanent residence).

 Oddly enough, once you've started divorce proceedings, the ideal situation is for the divorce to be finalized before you have to submit your Form I-751.
 With a final divorce, you can submit Form I-751 without the help of your U.S. citizen spouse, by asking for a waiver of the usual joint filing requirement and proving that, while your marriage was bona fide, it was ended by divorce, but you still wish to pursue a U.S. green card.

-But what if your spouse isn't willing to file jointly with you?
-You may, depending on circumstances, qualify for one of the other waivers of the joint filing requirement; perhaps one in which you show that your marriage was entered into in good faith but you were battered or subjected to extreme cruelty by your U.S. citizen spouse; or one showing that termination of your permanent residency and removal from the United States would result in extreme hardship.
+But what if your U.S. citizen spouse isn't willing to file jointly with you?
+You might, depending on circumstances, qualify for one of the other waivers of the joint filing requirement; perhaps one in which you show that your marriage was entered into in good faith but you were battered or subjected to extreme cruelty by your U.S. citizen spouse; or one showing that termination of your permanent residency and removal from the United States would result in extreme hardship.

 All of this will require attaching copies of documents to your Form I-751; not only the divorce decree, but evidence of your bona fide marriage (collected AFTER your initial approval for residence), such as children's birth certificates, affidavits from marriage counselors who tried to help you patch things up, financial records showing that you shared bank accounts and debts, joint leases or mortgages, and so on.

-Dealing with a divorce when one is a conditional resident is complicated, and you'd be wise to retain an experienced U.S. immigration attorney.
-The attorney will assist in preparing and filing the I-751 form and suggest convincing evidence to prove that your marriage was bona fide; or help apply for a different waiver if the divorce doesn't come through in time.
+Dealing with a divorce when one is a U.S. conditional resident is complicated, and you'd be wise to retain an experienced U.S. immigration attorney.
+The attorney will assist in preparing and filing the I-751 form and suggest convincing evidence to prove that your marriage was bona fide; or will help you apply for a different waiver if the divorce doesn't come through in time.